Crisis of Disappearing Christian Women and Girls Escalates in Egypt–As Police Do Little to Help

 Christian women regularly face discrimination and abuse in their workplaces and the public square.

-And as persecution continues in Egypt, Coptic families fear their daughters may be the next victims of kidnapping and forced conversion.
+And as persecution continues in Egypt, Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. families fear their daughters may be the next victims of kidnapping and forced conversion.

 Police Who Don’t Police